-Bore Tech’s RIMFIRE, BOLT ACTION BORE GUIDES precisely align cleaning rods with the bore & prevent damage to your firearm & cleaning rod.
-The solvent resistant, synthetic polymer guides are custom made specific to the rifle model/caliber and feature integrated solvent ports for easy solvent application.
+Bore Tech’s BOLT ACTION RIMFIRE BORE GUIDE precisely aligns cleaning rods with the bore & prevents damage to your firearm & cleaning rod.
+The solvent-resistant, synthetic polymer guides are custom-made specific to the rifle model/caliber and feature integrated solvent ports for easy solvent application.

-Please rod length requirements in the Specification Tab to ensure proper fitment.
+Please note rod length requirements in the Specification Tab to ensure proper fitment.

-The Bore Tech Rimfire Bore Guides are CNC machined from a rugged, solvent resistant, synthetic polymer that perfectly aligns cleaning rods with the bore and prevents cleaning rods from dragging along the ejector.
+The Bore Tech Rimfire Bore Guides are CNC machined from a rugged, solvent-resistant, synthetic polymer that perfectly aligns cleaning rods with the bore and prevents cleaning rods from dragging along the ejector.
 This eliminates scratching of your cleaning rod and wear on the ejector.
-Each guide is designed to seat against the rear of the barrel/chamber and minimizes cleaners from leaking into the action.
+Each Bore Tech rimfire bore guide is designed to seat against the rear of the barrel/chamber and minimizes cleaners from leaking into the action.
 Featuring a tapered rear opening for easy jag/brush alignment and a widened solvent port for easy solvent application these guides will provide a lifetime of use.

 Bore Tech - Redefining Gun Care